Protecting Sensitive Data in Marketing Campaigns

 2. Can masked data be reversed to original values?

-With strong cryptographic masking methods, reverting to real data is extremely difficult, if not impossible.
+With robust cryptographic masking methods, reverting to real data is extremely difficult, if not impossible.
 The aim is irreversible de-identification.

 3. Is all customer data considered sensitive?

-While obvious fields like names and account details are sensitive, even general behavioral or demographic data can be identified when combined.
+While apparent fields like names and account details are sensitive, even general behavioral or demographic data can be identified when combined.
 A broad view of sensitivity is wise.

 4. Who should have access to masking keys?